liyanage/lldb_utilities/README.md

-Parsing of command options follows shell rules (using Python’s [shlex](http://docs.python.org/2/library/shlex.html) module), which means that expressions with spaces like the one above get split up and you would normally have to prevent that with quotes:
+Parsing of command options follows shell rules (using Python’s [shlex](http://docs.python.org/2/library/shlex.html) module), which means that expressions with spaces like the one above get split up and you would normally have to add quotes:

     dump_nsdata -c "[NSData data]"

-As a convenience, you can omit these quotes and the system will reassemble the expression by joining the split pieces with spaces.
+As a convenience, you can omit these quotes and the system will reassemble the expression by joining the pieces with spaces.
 In some cases that approach doesn’t produce the correct results:

     dump_nsdata [NSData dataWithContentsOfFile:@"/foo   bar"]